Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 How to reach: Located in the city, easy to reach by car, cab or even a cycle ride.
 Parking is also available near the main entrance.

-Food I loved nearby:
+Food I love nearby:

 • Poha-jalebi breakfast after a morning birding session from local stalls on the way.

-• Pack your own thermos tea and snacks to enjoy lakeside while birdwatching.
+• Pack your own thermos, tea, and snacks to enjoy lakeside while birdwatching.

 Hills, Viewpoints & Short Treks Near Indore Within 200 kms

-When the city feels too noisy, I find myself craving winding roads, fresh breezes and wide-open skies.
+When the city feels too noisy, I find myself craving winding roads, fresh breezes, and wide-open skies.
 Luckily, around Indore, there are plenty of hilltops and short treks where the journey feels just as rewarding as the destination.
-These spots are perfect for early risers (hello, sunrise lovers 🌅) and anyone who wants a quick dose of adventure without going too far.
+These spots are perfect for early risers (hello, sunrise lovers) and anyone who wants a quick dose of adventure without going too far.

 Janapav Kuti